myothiha/obsidian/Literature Notes/@pengLargeLanguageModel2024.md

 **Generative methods** [16, 26, 29, 38] formulate the rewriting task as a generative process, where a transformer-like model is utilized to generate candidate terms for the original query.
 However,  employing a model with limited number of parameters, which makes them less effective in processing long-tail queries that require a deeper level of semantic understanding.

-In addition, their generated rewrites are often inconsistent with the optimization goals of the actual search engine.
+RL Based method, In addition, their generated rewrites are often inconsistent with the optimization goals of the actual search engine.

+Perform Preference Alignment with RL, rejection sample like methods, contrastive learning methods.

+# Dataset

+- construct a multi-instructions **SFT dataset with online logs that focuses on rewriting tasks.**
+-
+# Method

+Three Stage Rewriting Framework
+1. With rejection sampling, construct a multi-instructions **SFT dataset with online logs that focuses on rewriting tasks.**
+2. Use LLM to generate candidate rewrites for each sample query.